a-nikolaev/a-nikolaev.github.io/ds/topics.markdown

 Because it is using the Divide and Conquer principle, it is efficient, but it can be hard to come up with good rules.

-5. Use Prolog for solving logical puzzles like
-[Wolf, goat, cabbage problem](http://jeux.lulu.pagesperso-orange.fr/html/anglais/loupChe/loupChe1.htm) (If you already know or want to learn Prolog).
+5. Use Prolog for solving logical puzzles like Knights and Knaves, and [Wolf, goat, cabbage problem](http://jeux.lulu.pagesperso-orange.fr/html/anglais/loupChe/loupChe1.htm) (If you already know or want to learn Prolog).